robe2/postgis_x3d_viewer/README.md

 Requirements
 --------------
  1. PostGIS 2.0+ (PostGIS 2.1+ with SFCGAL is preferred).
-    Note: if you are on windows, we do have ([http://postgis.net/windows_downloads][experimental windows binaries]) for upcoming PostGIS 2.2 that have SFCGAL https://github.com/Oslandia/SFCGAL built-in.
+    Note: if you are on windows, we do have http://postgis.net/windows_downloads for upcoming PostGIS 2.2 that have SFCGAL https://github.com/Oslandia/SFCGAL built-in.
  2. A webserver supporting PHP or ASP.NET 2+.